 Create a Budget

 “Create a budget and stick to it.
 Use a spreadsheet or free budgeting apps and software to track your income and expenses.
-Even if you don’t have many expenses, it can be shocking to see how much you spend in certain areas, such as buying your morning coffee.
+Even if you don’t have many expenses, it can be shocking to see how much you spend in certain areas.
 Learning to budget now is critical for budgeting in the future when you add in a mortgage, car payments, loan payments, utilities and other major expenses,” said Erica Seppala, financial analyst at Merchant Maverick.

 Make a Plan for Your Student Loans